alert-icon

 • What licenses are required for alarm system companies?

 “Alarm system” is an umbrella term that encompasses any device designed to detect and signal either an intrusion or a hazardous condition.
 These devices include, but are not limited to: burglar alarms, carbon monoxide detectors, door alarms, fire alarms, flood detectors, security systems, and smoke alarms.
-All states have a strong and established interest in protecting the safety and welfare of its citizens.
+All states have a strong and established interest in protecting the safety and welfare of their citizens.
 Due to this interest, states regulate alarm system companies with licensing rules.

 No License